aditisingh016/SCT_CS_4/README.md

 If you type:

-Hello World
+Hello

 The log file may look like:

-H e l l o  [Key.space] W o r l d  [Key.enter]
+H e l l o  [Key.enter]

-🛡️ Ethical Usage

-This project is meant to demonstrate how keylogging works for learning and security awareness.
-Real-world attackers may use such tools maliciously, but as cybersecurity learners, we use it only:

-On our own system

-For practice and awareness

-To understand how to defend against such attacks
+⚖️ Legal Notice

+This tool is intended for educational use only.
+Do not use it on machines you do not own or do not have permission to monitor.
+Misuse of this software can violate privacy laws and result in criminal charges.